How to Create a Stablecoin in 2026: Step-by-Step Development Guide

 • Peg enforcement mechanisms

-Step 5: How to Handle Regulatory Compliance for Your Stablecoin
+Step 5: Handle Regulatory Compliance for Your Stablecoin

 • Licensing and registration in jurisdictions like the U.S., EU, or Singapore